 CSUF offers a Bachelor of Arts in Business Administration with a Concentration in Accounting.
-The accounting concentration consists of 21 semester credit hours of upper level accounting courses.
+The accounting concentration consists of 21 semester credit hours of upper-level accounting courses.
 Required classes include Intermediate Accounting I and II, Cost Accounting, and Concepts of Federal Income Tax Accounting.

-Student can choose from electives such as Auditing, Fraud Detection, Valuation Concepts & Topics for Accountants, and Seminar in Financial Statement Analysis.
+Students can choose from electives such as Auditing, Fraud Detection, Valuation Concepts & Topics for Accountants, and Seminar in Financial Statement Analysis.

 San Diego State University is a public school that holds AACSB accreditation in the disciplines of business and accounting.
 The school's accounting department tied for 185th in BYU's rankings.
 San Diego State is classified as a Research University with high research activity by The Carnegie Classification of Institutions of Higher Education.